 With the Chase Sapphire Preferred card, you’ll be able to transfer your points at a 1-to-1 ratio to various frequent flyer programs.
 Effectively, this card doubles as a miles card for such programs.
 This is a benefit that is not found on most other cards, so you’ll have this advantage while using this card.

 The Capital One Venture Rewards card offers many of the same benefits that you’ll find on plenty of other cards.
 These include fraud protection, auto rental insurance, roadside assistance and other common perks.
+And, of course, the ability to use your travel rewards on other travel expenses, not just airline flights.

 In a nutshell, Chase wins out in terms of other benefits because of the ability to transfer your points at a 1-to-1 ratio to frequent flyer programs.
 Yes, this is technically a points benefit, but it is more of a side-perk that is not offered with most other cards, not a way to earn points.